 Remember: the links you drop in your content don’t always have to direct people to your homepage!

-7. Be alert for SEO attacks.
+7. Be on the alert for SEO attacks

 SEO attacks happen when competitors, and others, try to damage your reputation using low-quality links.
 They do this by posting links to your site on spammy and questionable websites, often on many of these sites at once.
 This unethical practice is known as “negative SEO.”